 Example: When you’re eating, focus on the taste, texture, and aroma of your food.
 This simple practice can help you stay grounded in the present.

-Fear of the unknown is a natural part of being human, but it doesn’t have to control your life.
-By understanding why we fear things that don’t happen and taking proactive steps to manage that fear, you can break free from the cycle of worry and live a more peaceful, fulfilling life.
+Fear of the unknown is a normal human trait, but it need not control your life.
+By understanding that we fear things that don’t come to pass and taking active steps to tackle that fear, you can free yourself from its vicious cycle and lead a more peaceful and fulfilling existence.
+Much of our fear is based on uncertainty; hence upon realizing that, we take the reins back to our lives and find comfort in the present.

 Remember, most of the things we fear never come to pass.
 Instead of letting those fears hold you back, focus on what you can control, practice mindfulness, and embrace the beauty of uncertainty.
 Life is too short to spend it worrying about what might go wrong.